prashanthmadhala/data-analytics-portfolio/README.md

 I will add more information in this repository later (04/01/2025)

 # Data Analytics Portfolio
-This repository contains analytics projects across various tools and technologies - only the subfolders are created as of now (05/01/2025).
+This repository contains analytics projects utilizing various tools- only the subfolders are created as of now (05/01/2025).
 - `data/` - Raw or processed datasets.
 - `sql_project/` - SQL-based analytics projects.
 - `python_project/` - Python-based analytics projects (currently empty)